A drill powered ice auger is one of the cheapest ways to get into ice fishing.

 - Ergonomic Handle System

 When we tested the StrikeMaster Lazer Hand Auger we were impressed.
 What impressed us most was the ease of use, how sharp the blades are, and the stainless steel construction.
+The blades on this Strikemaster Hand Auger are made of twin chrome alloy stainless steel which cut ice with precision.

 If you’re going to use a hand auger with a drill, then this is THE one you want to use.
 When drilling holes, it cut through the ice almost twice as fast as other comparable drill powered ice augers.